-Academic Regulations

-Faculty Advisors
+Academic Advisors

-All new full-time students are assigned to a faculty advisor prior to registering for classes.
-The faculty advisor will assist in identifying academic requirements, possible educational and career goals, a program of study, and in completing the Proposed Course Schedule form.
-Full time students registering for eight credit hours or more must meet with their advisor for approval of their course load or to change courses.
+All new students enrolling for eight (8) credit hours or more are assigned to an academic advisor prior to registering for classes.
+The advisor will assist in identifying academic requirements, possible educational and career goals, a program of study and in completing the Official Advising/Registration Form.
+Students registering for eight credit hours or more must meet with their advisor for approval of their course load.